 Building a new pigeon loft

 There were several beginners that wrote me asking how to build the loft – how many compartments and how to split the birds during the season and off season.
 I will describe my first loft using pictures.
-Keep in mind that this is the easiest setup and as you evolve as a fancier you might want to build more rooms.
+Keep in mind that this is the easiest setup and as you evolve as a fancier you might want to build more sections.

 During SPRING, SUMMER AND AUTUMN

-– ROOM 2: used to keep all the females during winter.
+– SECTION 2: used to keep all the females during winter.
 My setup isn’t good because they can mate and use those little boxes as nests, and believe me, they really mate if they stay away from the males more than 2-3 months.
 You’d better use only V perches here.

-Males during winter in room 1:
+Males during winter in section 1:

-Females during winter in room 2:
+Females during winter in section 2:

-Obviously, you may have stock birds that you bought and you need to have a 3rd room for them since they can’t be set free.
+Obviously, you may have stock birds that you bought and you need to have a 3rd section for them since they can’t be set free.
 I preferred to buy young birds for stock and keep it simple.
 By the way, both rooms have a common sputnik which makes things easier.
 When the mature birds are out, the young birds are locked, and so on.

 Later you may decide you want to race using the widowhood method – you will need another section for the widowhood females.